Azdaroth/Azdaroth.github.io/source/_posts/2013-07-16-centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql.markdown

 PATH=$PATH:$HOME/.rvm/bin # Add RVM to PATH for scripting
 ```

-<p>To check if everything was installed properly, enter:</p>
+<p>To check if everything was installed properly enter:</p>

 ``` bash
 type rvm | head -1
 ```

 <p>It should return something like: rvm is a function.
-If not, reload terminal session (simply logout and login again).</p>
+If not, reload terminal session (simply log out and log in again).</p>

 <p>And now you can install specified Ruby Version:</p>